Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

 By diagonalizing this matrix one can find that the $t_{2g}$-$e_g$ crystal field splitting ($\Delta^{t_{2g}-e_g}_i$) is $\sim$ 2.630 eV while the triply degenerate $t_{2g}$ splits into a $a_{1g}$ singlet and $e_g^\pi$ doublet by $\Delta^\text{ CF}_\text{ tri}$ $\sim$ 160 meV with doublet being higher in energy than the singlet.
 The corresponding eigenvectors are graphically represented in Fig.~\ref{fig:fig02}(b), where each column in the 5 $\times$ 5 graph represents an eigenvector with row representing absolute weight of individual orbitals.
 This representation clearly highlights the nature of $\Delta^\text{ CF}_i$ in \sro~which has been depicted in Fig.~\ref{fig:fig01}(a).

 This particular form of $\Delta^\text{ CF}_i$ can be understood as follows.
 The shorter ``apical'' Sr-Rh bond passes through the center of two triangular faces of Rh-O$_6$ octahedra as shown in Fig.~\ref{fig:fig01}(b)-(c).
 This bond is also one of the four three-fold rotational symmetry ($C_3$) axis of the Rh-O$_6$ octahedra.
 The electrostatic repulsion along these shorter bonds behaves as compressing strain causing changes in Rh-O bond lengths and O-Rh-O bond angles.
 This is analogous to the case of trigonal distortions where bond distortions take place along one of the four $C_3$ axes of the octahedra.
 Thus, in \sro, an extended anisotropic environment of Sr atoms produces a non-spherical crystalline potential responsible for additional $\Delta^\text{ CF}_\text{ tri.}$ of Rh-O$_6$ octahedra.
-The cubic $O_h$ symmetry then lowers to $D_{3d}$ in this case.
+The cubic $O_h$ symmetry, then lowers to $C_{3i}$ (-3) in this case.

 Distortions like $\Delta^\text{ CF}_\text{ tri.}$ tend to lower the energy separation between \jeh~=1/2 and 3/2 states.
-This brings a genuine concern about whether the strength of SOC in \sro~is sufficient enough to separate out these two states.
+This brings a genuine concern about effect of SOC on electronic structure of \sro~and whether the strength of SOC in \sro~is sufficient enough to separate out these two states.
 To examine this point, we calculated the $ab$ $initio$ band structures for three cases, (i) non-magnetic, (ii) with SOC, and (iii) with SOC + $U$.
 SOC was included at the self-consistent level in these calculations.

+In Fig.~\ref{fig:fig03}, we only show the bands near the Fermi level which are dominantly contributed by $t_{2g}$ orbitals.
+We projected the band structures onto $J_\text{eff}$ states with the form given below.